-- Need & importance of National curriculum framework - Features of school curricula in USA, UK,& Australia - Contemporary trends and issues in curriculum reform
+- Need for & importance of National curriculum in various nations framework - Characteristics Features of school curricula in USA, UK, & Australia - Characteristics of school curricula in south Asian countries - Global initiatives Contemporary trends and issues in curriculum reform

-- Critical analysis of elementary/secondary/higher secondary school curriculum - Developing guidelines for writingschool text-book, work-book, teachers' hand-book and laboratory manual - Evaluation of school text-books, work-books, teachers' hand-book, and manuals - Situational Analysis of specific local needsin relation to Curriculum - Survey of students' opinion regarding the present system of evaluation and curriculum transaction - Identification of learning experiences along with learning outcomes (Language, mathematics, Science & Social Science) at secondary level of education
+- Critical analysis of existing elementary/secondary/higher secondary school curriculum - Development of Developing guidelines for writing of school writingschool text-book, work-book, teachers' hand-book, and laboratory manual - Evaluation of school text-books, work-books, teachers' hand-book, and manuals - Status of science/mathematics/social studies/languages education in NCF-2005 - Role of NCERT and SCERT in curriculum development. - Suggestion of Innovations in curriculum field - Application of Situational Analysis and specify at least five of specific local needs in relation to be reflected - Survey of students' opinion regarding the present system of evaluation and curriculum transaction - Designing of a curriculum of at least ten activities to teach a subject experiences along with learning outcomes (Language, mathematics, Science & Social Science) at elementary secondary level of education - Identification of co-curricular activities - Critical analysis of exercises given in text-books and work books - Development of work book and teachers guide for One Unit/Chapter in a text book.